CarloWood/linuxviewer/src/vulkan/pipeline/README.md

 A `vk::Pipeline` is created by a call to `vulkan::LogicalDevice::create_graphics_pipeline` which returns a `vk::UniquePipeline`.
 This library stores the `vk::UniquePipeline` in the `utils::Vector`: `task::PipelineFactory::m_graphics_pipelines` by `vulkan::pipeline::Index`.
-Such index therefore only specifies a pipeline uniquely together with its `task::PipelineFactory`.
+Such an index therefore only specifies a pipeline uniquely together with its `task::PipelineFactory`.

 The `task::PipelineFactory` objects in turn are stored in the `utils::Vector`: `task::SynchronousWindow::m_pipeline_factories` by `PipelineFactoryIndex`.
-[ The latter is defined in four places: `vulkan::pipeline::FactoryHandle::PipelineFactoryIndex`, `vulkan::pipeline::Handle::PipelineFactoryIndex`, `task::PipelineFactory::PipelineFactoryIndex` and `vulkan::Application::PipelineFactoryIndex`. ]
+[ The latter is defined in five places: `vulkan::pipeline::FactoryHandle::PipelineFactoryIndex`, `vulkan::pipeline::Handle::PipelineFactoryIndex`, `task::PipelineFactory::PipelineFactoryIndex`, `task::SynchronousWindow` and `vulkan::Application::PipelineFactoryIndex`. ]
-Such index therefore only specifies a pipeline factory uniquely together with its `task::SynchronousWindow`.
+Such an index therefore only specifies a pipeline factory uniquely together with its `task::SynchronousWindow`.

 The class `vulkan::pipeline::Handle` wraps both indices: `PipelineFactoryIndex` and `vulkan::pipeline::Index` and therefore uniquely identifies a pipeline when also given the owning `task::SynchronousWindow`.